vaillantm/a2mobile/readme.md

 ## Behavior
 - Validation on Login and Sign-Up (required fields + terms checkbox).
+- User Details shows submitted data; Login defaults name to "User" and sets role from remember-me.

+## Extra Credit
 - Toasts for success and missing fields.
-- User Details shows submitted data; Login defaults name to "User" and sets role from remember-me.

 ## Screenshots